TITLE Coordinator, Residence Life, Housing and Dining Services-Facilities and Operations

 MAJOR ADMINISTRATOR Director, Residence Life, Housing and Dining Services

 The primary job duty of the Coordinator, Residence Life, Housing and Dining Services-Facilities and Operations is assisting in the overall facility management of eleven residence hall facilities accommodating approximately 4,000 students and ensuring that the environments remain clean, properly maintained, and functional.
 The Coordinator, Residence Life, Housing and Dining Services-Facilities and Operations assists the Assistant Director Residence Life, Housing and Dining Services-Facilities and Operations with management/oversight of custodians, maintenance repair workers, student employees, and assists with managing a budget for payroll, maintenance repairs, and supplies.
-The Assistant Director Residence Life, Housing and Dining Services-Facilities and Operations provides leadership to staff and assists in the development of policies and procedures.
+The Coordinator, Residence Life, Housing and Dining Services-Facilities and Operations provides leadership to staff and assists in the development of policies and procedures.

 MINIMUM ACCEPTABLE QUALIFICATIONS